jonathan-alipate/jonathan-alipate/README.md

 - 👯 I’m looking to collaborate on anything and everything.

-- 🤔 I’m looking for book recommendations about programming architectures.
+- 🤔 I’m looking for book recommendations on the topic of programming architectures.

 [www.jonathanalipate.com](https://www.jonathanalipate.com "My Portfolio")